L–Single-Spin–Single-Mode Dynamics

 A single mode cannot reproduce a continuum.
 However, the dynamical signatures can be emulated:

-Spectral density
+Spectral density J(ω)

-Distribution in excitation space
+Distribution pn in excitation space

 Power-law decay envelope

-Power-law yields
+Power-law pn yields t−(β−1)

 Bath bandwidth

-Preparation cutoff
+Preparation cutoff nmax

 Non-Markovian backflow